reactjs/react.dev/content/docs/cdn-links.md

 <script crossorigin src="..."></script>
 ```

+This is because this provides support for CORS (Cross-Origin Resource Sharing) which allows you to fetch data from other websites.

 We also recommend to verify that the CDN you are using sets the `Access-Control-Allow-Origin: *` HTTP header:

 ![Access-Control-Allow-Origin: *](../images/docs/cdn-cors-header.png)